 NMF: What are a few of your go-to healthy snacks/drinks that help keep you on the straight and narrow?

-NMF: How do you train your mind and stay motivated?
+NMF: At Nadia Murdock Fit our motto is “Train Your Mind, Change Your Body” so we must ask: How do you train your mind and stay motivated?

 NMF: How do you change your body?
 What are your fitness favorites?